Chemaclass/chemaclass.com/content/blog/2024-11-17-verified-git-commits.md

 By signing your commits, you show that the work is genuinely yours.
 It stops impersonation, builds trust in what you've done, and keeps everything transparent and accountable.

-> Note: For this demo, I used a public email address belonging to Linus Torvalds.
+> <small>Note: For this demo, I used a public email address belonging to Linus Torvalds.
 After pushing the commit to this repository, GitHub recognized the email and linked it to his profile.
-This impersonation attempt is purely for demonstration purposes to highlight potential risks.
-Always use your own email for commits, and avoid impersonating others to maintain trust and integrity in your projects.
+This impersonation is purely for demo purposes to highlight potential risks.
+Always use your own email for commits.</small>

+---

 ## How to get started with verified commits